dheerajv/auradb-connection-issue/README.md

 # auradb-connection-issue
-This code is designed to replicate a Neo4j connection issue with Auradb.
+This code is designed to replicate a Neo4j AuraDB connection issue.